Part 3 - Weight Loss Movement Strategy

 My movement mantra... (eg "I move because I love my body")

-Your weekly MOVING plan
+Your weekly movement plan

 Walking